brillout/wildcard-api/readme.md

    };
    ~~~

-   ...and "call" them in the browser
+   You can "call" your enpdoint functions in the browser
    at `require('wildcard-api/client').endpoints`.

    ~~~js